gurveervirk/intel-support-lens-dashboard/backend/README.md

 The backend implements a sophisticated document ingestion pipeline:

 1. **Document Upload**: API endpoint accepts multiple document formats (PDF, Markdown, CSV)
-2. **Text Extraction**: Documents are processed to extract plain text
+2. **Document Changes Inspection**: MongoDB is used to check for changes in the documents before upserting them
-3. **Text Chunking**: Long documents are split into semantically meaningful chunks
+3. **Chunking**: Documents are split into smaller chunks for efficient processing
-4. **Embedding Generation**: Each chunk is converted to vector embeddings
+4. **Embedding Generation**: Each chunk is converted into a vector representation using Google Text Embedding
-5. **Vector Storage**: Embeddings are stored in PostgreSQL using pgvector extension
+5. **Database Storage**: Chunks and their metadata are stored in PostgreSQL with pgvector for efficient vector search
-6. **Metadata Management**: Document metadata is preserved for retrieval
+6. **Indexing**: Chunks are indexed for fast retrieval during query processing
+7. **Metadata Storage**: Metadata about the documents is stored in MongoDB for easy access and management

 ## API Endpoints